Tutopiya Logo

 How Venn Diagrams and Tables connect to the rest of Probability

-This subtopic uses set language from Set Notation and Venn Diagrams in the Sets unit.
-It complements Probability Applications and Tree Diagrams for sequential events.
+This subtopic applies set-style diagrams to chance problems and complements Tree Diagrams for sequential events.
+The diagram skills overlap with Venn Diagrams in Sets — but here the final answer is always a probability.
+It also builds on Probability Applications.
 When you are ready to mix topics, the Cambridge IGCSE Maths resource hub lets you move straight from a weak subtopic into the next.

 Common mistakes students make